HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 {{ figure_markup(
   image="video-autoplay-usage.png",
   caption="Video autoplay usage",
   description="A column chart showing that the autoplay attribute has empty value on 47.2% of videos on desktop and 45.7% on mobile.
 The autoplay attribute is not used on respectively 44.5% and 44.9% of desktop and mobile videos.
-It is used with an ’autoplay’ value on 5.8% of desktop videos and 5.7% of mobile videos.
-It is used with an value ’TRUE’ on 2% of desktop videos and 3.2% of mobile videos.
-It is used with an value ’1’ on 0.3% of both desktop and mobile videos.
-It is used with an value ’FALSE’ on 0.2% of desktop and mobile videos.
-It is used with an value ’yes’ on 0.01% of desktop and mobile videos.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQLDsXdZj62xe68w716gen0rQvuuGhXPAOSwdWwYjSBZf9BgJgEb-dp1Z_jB_Lp5YMsfH0FiNKwzDb/pubchart?oid=1761138794&format=interactive", sheets_gid="215678116", sql_file="video_autoplay_values.sql"
+It is used with an 'autoplay' value on 5.8% of desktop videos and 5.7% of mobile videos.
+It is used with an value 'TRUE' on 2% of desktop videos and 3.2% of mobile videos.
+It is used with an value '1' on 0.3% of both desktop and mobile videos.
+It is used with an value 'FALSE' on 0.2% of desktop and mobile videos.
+It is used with an value 'yes' on 0.01% of desktop and mobile videos.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQLDsXdZj62xe68w716gen0rQvuuGhXPAOSwdWwYjSBZf9BgJgEb-dp1Z_jB_Lp5YMsfH0FiNKwzDb/pubchart?oid=1761138794&format=interactive", sheets_gid="215678116", sql_file="video_autoplay_values.sql"